Huang-Peilin-cn/DGraphormer-SleepNet/README.md

 # DGraphormer-SleepNet

-DGraphormer-SleepNet: A Dual-graphormer-based Method for Sleep Stage Classification, which is improved from StAGN(https://github.com/Chen-Junyang-cn/StAGN/tree/main).
+Advancing Sleep Stages Classification through a Dual-Graphormer Approach, which is improved from StAGN(https://github.com/Chen-Junyang-cn/StAGN/tree/main).

 ![model_structure](./model_structure.jpg)

+# Environment
+python 3.9
+tensorflow 2.11
+cuda 11.1

+# Dataset
+The ISRUC dataset can be downloaded from website: https://sleeptight.isr.uc.pt

+# Preprocess
+Run <code>preprocess.py</code> to pre-process the rawdata.
+<p><code>python preprocess.py</code></p>

+# Train model
+You can change the input data path and run.
+Note that the output from MSFE is the DGraphormer-SleepNet's input.

 # Citation
 If you find this useful, please cite our work as follows: